 Follow the process below to get your visa.
 We encourage you to visit the State Department for detailed instructions.

 - Pay the SEVIS 1-901 fee and print your receipt.
 Here’s a helpful tutorial to walk you through the process.

 - Complete the Non-immigrant Visa Application (DS-160) and pay the fees.
 Then, print the form confirmation page and your receipt, and bring them both to your interview.

 - Schedule an appointment for your visa interview at your local U.S. embassy or consulate.

-F-1 students may enter the U.S. 30 days before the program start date shown on their I-20.
+You may enter the U.S. 30 days before the program start date shown on your I-20.

 Information for Current and Returning International Students

-We encourage you to stay in touch with ISS during your time on the hilltop.
-Remember, you need our approval if you:
+We encourage you to stay in touch with ISS during your time on the Hilltop.
+Remember, you need our assistance to update your I-20 if you:

 - Extend or change your program or degree

 - Intend to transfer to a new school